coreos/coreos-assembler/docs/gangplank/usage.md

 # Using Gangplank

-Ganplank's sole purpose in life is to codify the knowledge of building CoreOS variants and CoreOS-like operating systems using CoreOS Assembler.
+Gangplank's sole purpose in life is to codify the knowledge of building CoreOS variants and CoreOS-like operating systems using CoreOS Assembler.
 Gangplank knows how to create the environment, execute CoreOS Assembler, and coordinate artifacts.

 ## Terms